LDubya/OpenKeyNav/README.md

 While the mode is active, its keylabels show the structural destinations available from the current focus: `⇧←` / `⇧→` for region movement and `⇧↑` / `⇧↓` for heading-level movement, plus
-`⇧⇥` / `⇥` for the previous and next native Tab destinations.
+`⇧⇥` / `⇥` when the previous or next native Tab destination crosses a direct semantic-context boundary.
+Familiar in-context Tab movement remains unlabeled so its hints do not compete with the active focus.
 The focused native control or focusable ARIA widget shows `↵` when Enter is its preferred activation key.
 This includes correctly authored custom buttons; the application remains responsible for implementing their Enter and Space behavior.
 OpenKeyNav